Treating My Lymphedema

 Then the lymphedema became a problem.
 Lymphedema is a condition that happens to a lot of women who have breast surgery accompanied by the removal of lymph nodes.
 The lymphatic system in that area becomes backed up and causes swelling.
 This happened to my right arm, and it affected my ability to do certain things.

 I love sports, and I felt like that ability was going to be taken away.
 If it had gotten worse, there was no way I was going to be able to play golf or go bowling.
+Even worse, it was limiting my ability to play sports with my son, Mason.

 Fortunately, my doctor in Tampa referred me for reconstructive breast surgery to Dr. Richard Klein at Orlando Health Aesthetic and Reconstructive Surgery Institute.
 When I met Dr. Klein, I was surprised to learn that he also specializes in what’s called a vascularized lymph node transfer procedure that restores the lymphatic system to much of its original function.
 There aren’t many doctors who do this procedure, and many women who suffer with this condition don’t even know that it’s available.